DisruptivelyUseful/handheld-light-graffiti/README.md

 If you follow our suggestions of what to buy and use the links we provide here, this project should cost around $45-60 in materials (cheaper or pricier if you find parts on your own).

-We use links to Amazon and Ebay in this tutorial.
+We use links to Amazon and Ebay in this tutorial, among other places.
 You are more then welcome to source your parts from elsewhere, and we encourage you to do what feels good.

 We have worked hard to give details for the specific build we know works, but hope that people will also try to design similar, not exact copies.
 This is because A) The exact parts needed for this build may be difficult to source in the future and the links here might break, though similar parts should always be available and B) Alternate builds could quite possibly have advantages of their own, such as lowering cost or improving projection throw.